julianchurchill/text-adventure/README.md

   - Then go to 'Frank's Tool Shed' to buy a yak zapper, go to the yak farm outside town and use the 'yak zapper' to cow poke it to Larry
   - Ask him to shave it, you can then talk to him to find out the town gossip.
 He tells you about the witch and how she controls the town and takes all their yak milk, yak fur, yak bread etc...
 He tells you where to find her - in a castle over the hill and gives you a key to the gate at the back of town to get there.
 - [STORY] You go to the castle through the misty downs but cannot enter as it is protected by powerful magic.
 You return to the town and visit the soothsayer (an old lady) who gives you a variety of terrible fortunes.
   - You must find her some glasses hidden in the rocks of the barrow near the castle entrance, give them to her then she sees you and gives you the real fortune, telling you about the temple under breakwater lake.
+She also gives you an aqualung to help get there.

 - [MINOR STORY CORRECTION] Little girl is introduced as "Flechette" but her description remains a small girl".
 - [MINOR STORY CORRECTION] Once you've accepted Oubliette's mushroom challenge she disappears but if you try talking to the little girl you are told that the older girl pulls her back.